Observance of Christmas by country: Serbia and Montenegro

 In Serbia and Montenegro, Christmas (Божић, /sh/ or more formally Рождество Христово) is celebrated for three consecutive days, beginning with Christmas Day.
 The Serbian Orthodox Church uses the traditional Julian calendar, per which Christmas Day (25 December) falls on 7 January.
-This day is called the first day of Christmas, and the following two are accordingly called the second, and the third day of Christmas.
-During this festive time, one is to greet another person with "Christ is Born" (Христос се роди), which should be responded with "Truly He is Born" (Ваистину се роди).
+This day is called the first day of Christmas, and the following two are accordingly called the second and the third day of Christmas.
+During this festive time, one is to greet another person with "Christ is Born" (Христос се роди), which should be responded to with "Truly He is Born" (Ваистину се роди).
 The Serbian name for Christmas, Božić, means 'young, little God'.

-This holiday surpasses all the others celebrated by Serbs, with respect to the diversity of applied folk customs and rituals.
-These may vary from region to region, some of them having modern versions adapted to the contemporary way of living.
+This holiday surpasses all the others celebrated by Serbs in terms of the diversity of folk customs and rituals observed.
+These may vary from region to region, with some having modern versions adapted to contemporary ways of living.
 The ideal environment to carry them out fully is the traditional multi-generation country household.

-In the morning of Christmas Eve a young, straight oak tree is selected and felled by the head of the household.
+In the morning of Christmas Eve, a young, straight oak tree is selected and felled by the head of the household.
 A log is cut from it and is referred to as the badnjak.
 In the evening, the badnjak is ceremoniously put on the domestic fire that burns in the house's fireplace called ognjište, whose hearth is without a vertical surround.
 The burning of the badnjak is accompanied by prayers to God so that the coming year may bring much happiness, love, good fortune, riches, and food.
 Since most houses today have no ognjište on which to burn a badnjak, it is symbolically represented by several leaved oak twigs.
 For the convenience of city dwellers, they can be bought at marketplaces or received in churches.

-The dinner on this day is festive, copious and diverse in food, although it is prepared in accordance with the rules of fasting.
-Groups of young people go from house to house of their village or neighborhood, congratulating each other, singing, and making performances; this continues through the next three days.
+The dinner on this day is festive, copious, and diverse in food, although it is prepared in accordance with the rules of fasting.
+Groups of young people go from house to house in their village or neighborhood, congratulating each other, singing, and performing; this continues for the next three days.
 The Serbs also take a bundle of straw into the house and spread it over the floor, and then put walnuts on it.
-Before the table is served for dinner, it is strewn with a thin layer of straw and covered with a white cloth.
+Before the table is set for dinner, it is strewn with a thin layer of straw and covered with a white cloth.
 The head of household makes the Sign of the Cross, lights a candle, and censes the whole house.
 The family members sit down at the table, but before tucking in they all rise and a man or boy among them says a prayer, or they together sing the troparion of the Nativity.
-After the dinner young people visit their friends, a group of whom may gather at the house of one of them.
-Christmas and other songs are sung, while the elderly narrate stories from the olden times.
+After the dinner, young people visit their friends, a group of whom may gather at the house of one of them.
+Christmas and other songs are sung, while older adults narrate stories from the olden times.